 I spent the past weekend in the woods of North Carolina for Wild Goose Festival, where I led an open mic for the fest, sat on a panel about public grief and community-oriented lament, and performed before a talk on poverty, and also at a rave (I am not kidding).
 As I walked the long roads of the festival grounds in search of coffee, feeling the dust kick up off the ground and coat my skin, watching babies with painted faces play barefoot in mud puddles and groups of people sharing funnel cakes and baskets of fries while a folk band played in the distance, I couldn’t help but think of my beloved Cornerstone Festival.

 I was basically raised at Cornerstone.
 I was at Cornerstone before I could walk or talk.
 My entire fashion aesthetic from the ages of 12 to 18 (and let’s be honest still kind of sort of now) was based entirely on Cornerstone.
 Every year dozens of us from our old church would head out to the grounds with trailers packed full of food and camping equipment and makeshift tables and chairs for a week of hardcore Christian screamo music, cold showers, and extremely uncomfortable abstinence talks.
+Which by the way, are far different from some of the abstinence talks others without religion are seeming to have currently.
+It’s been seen that people are apparently engaging in abstinence as a way to sexually stimulate differently by themselves or with their partners.
+This part of abstinence would have never been touched on by Cornerstone.

 Cornerstone Festival itself was deeply flawed.
 Financial woes and declining attendance over the years combined with looming scandal at JPUSA, its founding organization, meant its days were always numbered.
 But it was also my first exposure to a lot of ideas I now hold very dear.
 OTHER CHRISTIANS protested us at Cornerstone.
 They said we were going to hell because women wore bikinis and we had speakers advocating for mutual submission in marriage.
 People cussed!
 People smoked!
 People who weren’t married kissed each other in public!
 It was all very radical and sinful and delightful.
 Though I would probably now categorize the festival as solidly “moderate,” it functioned as a yearly vacation from fundamentalism for me growing up, and at the time, that was extremely important.